 The initial appointment has been reserved just for you.
 Any change in this appointment affects many patients.
 If you must cancel, we need to know at least 48 hours in advance.
 Please click here and complete the forms that we will need prior to your visit.

-Dr. Keels is a pediatric dentist, specializing in the treatment and prevention of dental disease, as well as the overall oral health of children.
+Drs.
+Keels, Hamilton, and Brecher are pediatric dentists, specializing in the treatment and prevention of dental disease, as well as the overall oral health of children.
 Through extra years of schooling, training, experience, and certification, a pediatric dentist is uniquely qualified to treat the dental needs of infants, children, adolescents and those with special healthcare needs.